Deep Sleep Scheduling for Satellite IoT via Simulation Based Optimization: HARDWARE IMPLEMENTATION

 The firmware running on the microcontrollers is implemented in C/C++ using the \textit{PlatformIO} development environment.
 It uses the \textit{Arduino framework} built on top of the \textit{ESP-IDF} environment, combining high-level Arduino APIs with low-level ESP32 functionality.
 The Arduino framework is primarily used for serial communication and timing functions, while the ESP-IDF headers provide access to BLE stack configuration and control.

 The firmware is structured as a main event loop with asynchronous callbacks for BLE and timer events, executing on the FreeRTOS-based ESP-IDF runtime.

+Table \ref{tab:hw_sw_specs} summarizes the hardware and software specifications of the IoT device and of the BLE gateway used in the experimental setup.